joshbeckman/andjosh.github.io/_posts/2018-01-03-handy-kue-cli-maintenance.md

 #     -h, --help             output usage information
 ~~~

-And an example execution to remove 1 job from the failed state of type matching `/foo/`:
+And an example execution to remove one job from the failed state of type matching `/foo/`:

 ~~~sh
 $ ./bin/remove -n 1 -s failed -t foo